María Cristina Sangri Aguilar

 María Cristina Sangri Aguilar (1 January 1941 – 15 January 2022) was a Mexican politician.

-Biography

-A member of the Institutional Revolutionary Party, she served in the Chamber of Deputies and Senate from 1985 to 1991.
+A member of the Institutional Revolutionary Party (PRI), she served in the Chamber of Deputies and Senate from 1985 to 1991.
 Before that, she served in the Congress of Quintana Roo and was the first female municipal president in the state.
 She died in Chetumal on 15 January 2022, at the age of 81.